- Laser Treatments

 The Masseter muscles are the large chewing muscles often referred to as the jaw muscles.
 They are located in front of the ear and extend down to the jaw bone.
 For people that grind or clench their teeth, they often will exhibit an overly large, bulky, or square jaw line or Masseter muscle.

-Besides lower face muscle tension influencing one’s appearance, there are some common complaints that need to be explored.
+Some common complaints requiring exploration exist in addition to the influence of lower face muscle tension on one’s appearance.
 For example, those that tend to exhibit a large Masseter muscle mass will confirm migraines, tension headaches, or even neck and shoulder pain upon questioning.
 They may even describe being under the care of a physician that is providing prescription medications for migraines.
 Or, a neurologist that is dosing with Botox to the upper face muscles, scalp, or even the back of the neck for relief.

-Although our focus is aesthetic outcomes, we have had several patients find relief by simply administering Dysport and/or Botox into their Masseter muscles.
-Pain and tension is generally relieved within several days, and the appreciable changes to the appearance are realized in as little as a few weeks for most.
+Patients find relief with Dysport/Botox in Masseter muscles, despite our aesthetic focus.
+Pain and tension is generally relieved within several days.
+And the appreciable changes to the appearance are realized in as little as a few weeks for most.

 When we are able to help piece the puzzle together, it’s rewarding for both patient and practitioner alike.